Second bounded cohomology of groups acting on $1$-manifolds and applications to spectrum problems: The group and algebraic irrational stable commutator length

 Now let $0 < \alpha \in \mathbf{Z}[\tau]$.
 The translation $f: t \mapsto t + \alpha$ on $\mathbf{R}$ descends to a rotation by $\alpha \mod \mathbf{Z}$, which belongs to $T_\tau$.
 Moreover, by Lemma \ref{lemma: lift} it holds $f^2 \in G'$.
 Then

 \end{proof}

 Our proof relied on Corollary \ref{cor:sclrot}, thus on Proposition \ref{prop:circle}.
 However, the full knowledge of the second bounded cohomology of $T_\tau$ was not necessary to carry over the proof.
-Using the same approach as Zhuang \cite{zhuang}, it is possible to deduce the same result by only knowing that $\scl$ vanishes identically on $T_\tau$, which follows from the uniform simplicity of $T_{\tau}'$ (by Lemma \ref{lem:upscl}) and the fact that $T_{\tau}'$ is an index $2$ subgroup of $T_{\tau}$.
-More details on this argument can be found in the preprint \cite{algebraicscl}.
+Indeed, it is possible to deduce the same result by only knowing that $\scl$ vanishes identically on $T_\tau$, which can be proven using the structural results about $T_\tau$ we presented here.
+More details on this argument can be found in the preprint \cite{algebraicscl}. \\